MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/compositeConfigs.md

 ---
-ms.date:  06/12/2017
-keywords:  dsc,powershell,configuration,setup
+description: DSC allows you to create composite configurations by nesting a configuration inside of another configuration. ms.date: 06/12/2017
 title: Nesting configurations
-description: DSC allows you to create composite configurations by nesting a configuration inside of another configuration.
 ---

 # Nesting DSC configurations